How Often Should You Visit the Dentist? (And Why It Matters)

 These steps can help manage the situation until you reach professional care.

 Don’t Delay When It Comes to Dental Emergencies.
-Knowing when should you go to your dentist for a dental emergency can save your teeth, relieve discomfort quickly, and prevent more serious complications later.
+Knowing when to go to your dentist for a dental emergency can save your teeth, relieve discomfort quickly, and prevent more serious complications later.
 Severe toothaches, knocked-out teeth, abscesses, and similar issues require prompt attention.
 When in doubt, it’s always better to be cautious and reach out to your dentist if you’re unsure whether your situation qualifies as an emergency.

 By staying informed and prepared, you can confidently manage any unexpected dental emergencies that arise.